 Communication with Shared Memory.
 In the shared memory configuration, it is not necessary to use message passing to move information from one module to another since memory is globally accessible.
 In the few cases where the user would ordinarily have to pass information using message passing, it is easiest and most efficient to simply copy the information to the new location.
 This copying gets done in the send function and hence the receive function is never actually called.
 This means that the user must perform all necessary initialization, etc. in the send function.
 This makes it a little confusing to write source code which will work for all configurations.
-However, the confusion should be cleared up by looking at the sample application, especially the file SYMPHONY-3.0.1/Vrp/Master/vrp.c.
+However, the confusion should be minimized by looking at the sample applications, especially the VRP solver, which works in all configurations, sequential, distributed parallel, and shared parallel.

 Configuring the Modules.
-In the make file, there are four variables that control which modules run as separate executables and which are called directly in serial fashion.
+In the application makefile, e.g., SYMPHONY-4.0/USER/Makefile, there are four variables that control which modules run as separate executables and which are called directly in serial fashion.
 The variables are as follows:

-COMPILE_IN_CG: If set to TRUE, then the cut generator function will be called directly from the LP in serial fashion, instead of running as a separate executable.
-This is desirable if cut generation is quick and running it in parallel is not worth the price of the communication overhead.

-- COMPILE_IN_CP: If set to TRUE, then the cut pool(s) will be maintained as a data structure auxiliary to the tree manager. - COMPILE_IN_LP: If set to TRUE, then the LP functions will be called directly from the tree manager.
+- COMPILE_IN_CG: If set to TRUE, then the cut generator function will be called directly from the LP in serial fashion, instead of running as a separate executable.
+This is desirable if cut generation is quick and running it in parallel is not worth the price of the communication overhead. - COMPILE_IN_CP: If set to TRUE, then the cut pool(s) will be maintained as a data structure auxiliary to the tree manager. - COMPILE_IN_LP: If set to TRUE, then the LP functions will be called directly from the tree manager.
 When running the distributed version, this necessarily implies that there will only be one active subproblem at a time, and hence the code will essentially be running serially.
 IN the shared-memory version, however, the tree manager will be threaded in order to execute subproblems in parallel. - COMPILE_IN_TM: If set to TRUE, then the tree will be managed directly from the master process.
 This is only recommended if a single executable is desired (i.e. the three other variables are also set to true).
 A single executable is extremely useful for debugging purposes.

 These variables can be set in virtually any combination, though some don't really make much sense.
 Note that in a few user functions that involve process communication, there will be different versions for serial and parallel computation.
 This is accomplished through the use of #ifdef statements in the source code.
 This is well documented in the function descriptions and the in the source files containing the function stubs.
-See also Section 9.6.1.
+See also Section 4.2.7.